Super Nintendo World is coming to Universal Studios Hollywood in February 2023 - ExBulletin

 Super Nintendo World is coming to Universal Studios Hollywood in February 2023

-ANGELS – It’s almost time to play Super Nintendo Worldwhich will open in February, Universal Studios Hollywood announced Wednesday.
+ANGELS – It’s almost time to play in Super Nintendo World, which opens in February, Universal Studios Hollywood announced Wednesday.

 FRONT COVER: Super Nintendo World will open at Universal Studios Hollywood in 2023